-The mixed deciduous forest is associated with dynamic qualities such as the seasonal appearance and disappearance of the tree canopy, changes of leaf colour, the play of light and deep shadow, and the sound and movement of birds.
-The Archetype may be applied to clean air, attenuate noise attenuation, sequester carbon, create micro-climates, mitigate urban heat island, and to generate and renew soil and vegetation.
+The mixed deciduous forest is associated with dynamic qualities such as the seasonal appearance and disappearance of the tree canopy, layered forest understory, changes of leaf colour, the play of light and deep shadow, and the sound and movement of birds.
+The Archetype may be applied to clean air, attenuate noise, sequester carbon, create microclimates, mitigate urban heat island, and to generate and renew soil and vegetation.

-- Capture and infiltrate rainwater
+- · Capture and infiltrate rainwater

-- Shelter from northwest winter winds
+- · Shelter from northwest winter winds

-- Light shade from summer sun
+- · Light shade from summer sun

 - Filter air pollution

 - Filter noise pollution

-- Habitat and food source for biodiversity
+- · Habitat and food source for biodiversity

 - Define spaces and boundaries

 - "Green" for psychological health and visual quality

-- Visual screening
+- · Visual screening

-- Mixed deciduous and coniferous trees may be used to provide buffering from the highways, and as a structuring device to define the edges of the downtown - · Connections for wildlife - Use of topography and berms - Combined with recreational trails and interpretive features - Potential for public art, especially at gateway locations - Planting palette provides examples only.
-Refer to Appendix D for a full list of recommended species.
+- Mixed deciduous and coniferous trees may be used to provide buffering from the highways, and as a structuring device to define the edges of the downtown - Connections for wildlife - Use of topography and berms - Combined with recreational trails and interpretive features - Potential for public art, especially at gateway locations